 Staff had clear responsibilities, roles and systems of accountability to support good governance and management.

-The provider had overall responsibilities for the management and clinical leadership of the practice.
-The registered manager oversaw the day to day running of the service.
+The provider and registered manager had overall responsibilities for the management and clinical leadership of the practice.
+The practice manager oversaw the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.